cyberman/LeanUAE/README.md

 ## License

-TBD.
+## License

-LeUAE will respect the licensing requirements of all inherited upstream code and document source provenance clearly.
+LeUAE is released under the **GNU General Public License v2.0 (GPL-2.0)**, following the licensing conditions of the inherited FS-UAE / UAE code base.

+Source provenance and inherited code origins should be documented clearly as the project evolves.

 ---